 When you work for a driving school you pay them a set amount to be supplied with a car and work.
-There are always clauses in the contract you sign saying that at no time do they ever guarantee you will be supplied with any pupils.
+It’s usually around £150 to £200 per week.

-All this “guaranteed job” means is that they guarantee they’ll make you sign a contract to join their school.
-Then you’ll have to pay them £150 a week for a car and, possibly, some work.
-What it’s really saying is “Pay us thousands for your training and if you pass we guarantee that we’ll make you pay us thousands more!”.
+All this “guaranteed job” means is that they guarantee they’ll make you sign a contract to pay their school £150+ a week.
+What it’s really saying is “Pay us thousands for your training and whether or not you pass we guarantee that we’ll make you pay us thousands more!”.

 Anyone can be a driving instructor trainer

-This legal loophole has created a huge industry that cowboy companies are loving.
 The only legal protection you have is that nobody other than a driving instructor can take money for driving tuition.
-To get around this they either contract part 2 work out to instructors or do that part for “free” and add the cost into part 1 or part 3.
+To get around this they either contract ADI part 2 work out to instructors or do that part for “free” and add the cost into ADI part 1 or ADI part 3.
 The DVSA are trying to close this loophole by making ORDIT compulsory but that’s been going on for years.

-Once you’ve got a trainee licence you are then tied to the school that is sponsoring you.
+Once you have your trainee licence you are tied to the school that is sponsoring you.
 You cannot leave or your licence will be taken away so the school has you right where they want you.
 They could increase the franchise fee every few weeks and there is nothing you can do.
 You are stuck with them.
 The only way out is to find another school that will take over the sponsorship but guess what?
 They’ll do just the same.

 Finance offers or lump sum payments

 With that amount of interest you could end up paying back DOUBLE the amount that you borrowed.
-It has to be paid whether you pass or not.
+You pay whether you pass or not.
 You may fail at part 2 and not even get to ever teach as an instructor but you’ll still owe over £8000.